ShiZzO/AdMouse/README.md

 # Description:

-This repository contains my own <b><a href="https://ammnt.com/filter.txt">filter</a></b> for AdGuard Home that blocks:
+This repository contains the beta version of my own <b><a href="https://ammnt.com/filter.txt">filter</a></b> for AdGuard Home that blocks:
 - Adware, spyware, malware and ransomware domains and their subdomains;
 - Phishing, fraud, fake and scam hosts and their subdomains;
 - Advertising, CPA and banner networks domains and their subdomains;
 - Tracking and telemetry hosts and their subdomains;
 - CNAME cloacking, analytics and metrics domains and their subdomains;
 - Chat and push notification services hosts and their subdomains;
-- Mining and cryptojacking domains and their subdomains.
+- Mining, cryptojacking and malicious domains and their subdomains.

 Also this list blocks many spam, adult, gambling and illegal pharmacy selling hosts.
 You can use it any way you want, but i recommend using it with the desktop versions of <b><a href="https://adguard.com/en/adguard-mac/overview.html">AdGuard</a></b>.
 The file will be updated regularly.